 A SWAPO (PLAN) unit posted at Cassinga consisted of approximately 300 male and female PLAN cadres.
 The military section of Cassinga was easily partitioned from the non-military sections.
 The overall commander of PLAN in town was Dimo Amaambo, who responsible for the co-ordination of all PLAN actions in Southern Angola, including incursions into South West Africa/Namibia.
 A headquarters such as Cassinga was second in importance only to Lubango, which was the overall SWAPO military headquarters in Angola.
 Aside from the system of trenches and bunkers, defensive equipment included two ZPU 14.5 mm anti-aircraft guns, one ZU-23-2 23 mm gun, and around one or two ZSU 12.7 mm guns.
 These were all capable of being used in a ground attack role.

-The simple fact is that the SADF encountered hundreds of trained and armed SWAPO (PLAN) combatants, large AA guns, defensive structures, SWAPO military commanders and depots full of weapons and ammunition of all sizes.
-This was a military base.
+The simple fact is that the SADF encountered trained and armed SWAPO (PLAN) combatants, large AA guns, defensive structures, SWAPO military commanders and depots full of weapons and ammunition of all sizes.
+This was a military base, but what sort of base?

 So where does this argument of ‘refugee’ and ‘refugee transit camp’ come from?

 According to one source, in the weeks preceding the attack, civilian numbers were growing rapidly inside Cassinga.
-This build up consisted of Namibians going into ‘exile’ in the months preceding the attack and the intake in this camp of these exiles joining SWAPO was particularly high.
+This build up consisted of a number Namibians going into ‘exile’ to join SWAPO in the months preceding the attack and the intake in this camp of these civilian ‘exiles’ joining SWAPO was particularly high.
+It was normative at the time that a civilian recruit joining SWAPO/PLAN as a combatant often went into ‘exile’ with his or her family (in whole or in part) in support.

-A truck usually picked up these civilian exiles and took them onward to Jamba and Lubango.
-This truck did not arrive in the preceding weeks before the attack .
-The result was a bottleneck at Cassinga of people who under normal circumstances would have left the camp within days.
+A truck usually picked up these SWAPO/PLAN recruits and their civilian entourage at Cassinga and took them onward to their training bases in Jamba and Lubango.
+Cassinga operated as a Recruiting Depot and a Holding Depot to verify recruits.
+This truck to take them to their training bases did not arrive in the preceding weeks before the attack .
+The result was a bottleneck at Cassinga of people (Recruits, Civilians and Armed Soldiers) who under normal circumstances would have left the camp within days.

 Another source agues that the civilians in the camp were made up of both soldier’s family members and dependents and some 200 civilians ‘abducted’ by SWAPO in northern South West Africa a few months earlier, and brought to Cassinga in a bid to convince UN aid agencies that they needed food and funding, which they duly received.